Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

+which is the difference in the number of events between regions $R_{\delta, 1}$ and $R_{\delta, 0}$.
+Clearly, this test statistic will be large when there are differences in policing practices by police departments in precincts 1 and 0.
+One difficulty we must overcome is that this test statistic does not have a known distribution that can be used for inference.
+A larger problem, however, is what happens when assumption 2a does not hold.
+Even if the distribution of this test statistic is known under the null hypothesis, violations of assumption 2a will lead to larger values of $Z$, and we must account for this to obtain valid inference.

-Our goal is to estimate the null distribution of our test statistic, and we will refer to the CDF of this distribution by $F_0$.
+Our goal is to estimate the null distribution of our test statistic, and we refer to the cumulative distribution function (CDF) of this distribution by $F_0$.
 To estimate this null distribution we can sample new precinct boundaries that behave similarly to the original precinct boundary of interest.
-The key difference is that these boundaries, which we call \textit{null streets}, are fully contained within a single precinct and therefore have no precinct effect, i.e. $\theta_{\delta} = 0$ by design.
+The key difference is that these new boundaries, which we call \textit{null streets}, are fully contained within a single precinct and therefore have no precinct effect, i.e., $\theta(R_{\delta}) = 0$ by design.
 Fortunately, we have a very rich data set that includes information on all of NYC, not just at the boundaries of the precincts, and we can leverage this data set to find a large number of null streets.
-We can use existing streets within NYC that are sufficiently far away from any precinct borders to ensure there is no precinct effect.
-An illustration of this can be found in Figure \ref{fig:NullStreets}.
+An illustration of this for one precinct can be found in Figure \ref{fig:NullStreets}, and a map showing streets across all of NYC can be found in Supplementary Materials Section 7.